manwar/python-guide/unit-testing.md

 But there are many command line arguments for controlling which discovered tests actually are executed.

-1) modulename

-    Simply specify the module name to run only tests from the module.
+    1) modulename: Simply specify the module name to run only tests from the module.

-2) directoryname

-    Runs any tests found in the specified directory.
+    2) directoryname: Runs any tests found in the specified directory.

-3) -k "expression"

-    It can include module name, class name or function name.
+    3) -k "expression": It can include module name, class name or function name.

-4) -m "expression"

-     It matches tests that have `pytest.mark` decorator.
+    4) -m "expression": It matches tests that have `pytest.mark` decorator.

 Some other useful command line arguments are